chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Bryce Young: 31.7% of total points for Hank
+- Jahmyr Gibbs: 32.4% of total points for Chad
-- Josh Allen: 27.9% of total points for Adam
+- Amon-Ra St. Brown: 32.1% of total points for Josh
-- Bijan Robinson: 27.5% of total points for Andrew
+- Jaxon Smith-Njigba: 27.1% of total points for JP
-- Trey McBride: 24.8% of total points for Eric
+- Dak Prescott: 23.2% of total points for Eric
-- Tetairoa McMillan: 23.7% of total points for Matthew
+- Packers D/ST: 22.2% of total points for Andrew

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Jonathan Taylor: 21.57% of total points for Isaac
+- Jonathan Taylor: 19.95% of total points for Isaac
-- Christian McCaffrey: 19.29% of total points for David
+- Christian McCaffrey: 18.84% of total points for David
-- Josh Allen: 17.62% of total points for Adam
+- Josh Allen: 16.37% of total points for Adam
-- De’Von Achane: 16.97% of total points for Hank
+- Jaxon Smith-Njigba: 16.01% of total points for JP
-- Drake Maye: 16.07% of total points for Andrew
+- Drake Maye: 15.91% of total points for Andrew

 ------------------------------------------------------------------------